 K. Management Contract Binding Upon Approval.
-No management contract, and no modification, revision, or amendment thereto, shall be binding upon Pojoaque Gaming, Inc. unless and until approved by the Commission and the Tribal Council.
+No management contract, and no modification, revision, or amendment thereto, shall be binding upon Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations unless and until approved by the Commission and the Tribal Council.

 10-8-9.
-Financial Practices And Reporting.
+Financial Practices and Reporting.

 A. Monthly Reports.
-On or before the tenth day of each month, Pojoaque Gaming, Inc. and the Manager shall file with the Commission and the Tribal Council a certified financial report for the preceding calendar month showing the amount of gross receipts derived from games of chance, the operating expenses incurred or paid, the specific classifications of such expenses, the names and addresses of each person to whom has been paid Six Hundred Dollars (\$600.00) or more in the aggregate and the purposes of such payments, and the net revenues derived from games of chance.
-It is the duty of Pojoaque Gaming, Inc. and the Manager to maintain and keep such books and records as may be necessary to substantiate the particulars of each report.
-If Pojoaque Gaming, Inc. or the Manager fails to file a report within the time allowed, or if a report is not properly certified or not fully, accurately, and truthfully completed, the license of Pojoaque Gaming, Inc. or the Manager may be suspended by the Commission until such time as the deficiency has been corrected.
+On or before the tenth day of each month, Pueblo of Pojoaqueowned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers shall file with the Commission and the Tribal Council a certified financial report for the preceding calendar month showing the amount of gross receipts derived from games of chance, the operating expenses incurred or paid, the specific classification of such expenses, the names and addresses of each person to whom has been paid Six Hundred Dollars (\$600.00) or more in the aggregate and the purposes of such payments, and the net revenues derived from games of chance.
+It is the duty of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers to maintain and keep such books and records as may be necessary to substantiate the particulars of each report.
+If Pueblo of Pojoaque-owned gaming instrumentalities or rueblo of Pojoaque-owned gaming instrumentalities or the Managers fail to file a report within the time allowed, or if a report is not property certified or not fully, accurately, and truthfully completed, the license of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations or the Managers may be suspended by the Commission until such time as the deficiency had been corrected.

 B. Maintenance of Books and Records; Commission Access.
-Full and accurate books of account shall be kept at the places of business of Pojoaque Gaming, Inc. and the Manager, showing the condition of the business and all transactions relating to games of chance on the Reservation.
+Full and accurate books of account shall be kept at the places of business of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers, showing the condition of the business and all transaction relating to games of chance on the Pueblo of Pojoaque.
 The Commission and the Governor of the Pueblo shall have access to such books of account and shall be entitled to examine them without notice at any time during ordinary business hours or during games of chance either in person or by an agent.
 All records of games of chance in whatever medium shall be maintained for five (5) years.

-C. Allowable Operating Expenses.
+C. Allowable Operating Expense.
 No item of expense shall be incurred or paid in connection with operating or conducting any game of chance except a bona fide expense in a reasonable amount.
-Expenses may be incurred only for the following purposes:
+Expense may be incurred only for the following purposes: